hypercurious/social-media-cli/README.md

 # Social Media
-Java project implementing a social media platform in CLI
+Java project that implements a social media platform in CLI